Twisted quantum doubles are sign problem-free: Explicit sign problem-free models

 \section{Explicit sign problem-free models}

-It is important to explicitly check the SPF nature of these twisted quantum double models.
-We demonstrate this using exactly-solvable models of twisted quantum doubles given in~\cite{hu2013a}.
-As previously emphasized, our results are \textit{not} restricted to these exactly solvable limits, as one can always add perturbations which are diagonal in the computational basis without affecting the sign problem.
+We show that every twisted quantum double possesses an SPF model using the exactly-solvable models of twisted quantum doubles given in~\cite{hu2013a}.
+These models are equivalent to the ones studied in the previous sections by projecting out the matter fields.
+Because of the exact solvability, we can explicitly evaluate every term that appears in the SSE expansion in Eq.~\ref{eq:sse} and verify their positivity.
+The lack of a sign problem is not restricted to this exactly solvable limit, as any diagonal perturbations will preserve the sign structure.

-We provide a self-contained definition in Appendix~\ref{app:tqd} of the models defined in~\cite{hu2013a} and summarize the key points here.
-The model is defined on an arbitrary triangulation of a two-dimensional surface, with group element-valued gauge fields $g_{jk}$ living on the bonds of the triangulation between sites $j$ and $k$.
+We provide a self-contained definition in Appendix~\ref{app:tqd} and summarize here.
+The models live on an arbitrary triangulation of a two-dimensional surface, with group element-valued gauge fields $g_{jk}$ living on the bonds between sites $j$ and $k$.
 The sites are enumerated so that each bond has a definite orientation which points from site $k$ to $j$ if $j < k$ and the opposite direction otherwise.
-The Hamiltonian, which is specified by an inhomogeneous 3-cocycle $\omega$, consists of two terms: \begin{itemize} \item An operator $B_p$ on each plaquette that energetically imposes flatness of the gauge field, or that the product of group elements around each plaquette is the identity. \item An operator $A_v^{g}$ for each vertex $v$ and group element $g$, which acts on all neighboring edges with $g$ and attaches a phase determined by the cocycle $\omega$.
-The precise phase factor is defined in Appendix~\ref{app:tqd}. \end{itemize} Analogous to~\cite{levin2012} and in the previous section, we supplement the action of the $A_v^{g}$ operators with a projection operator which ensures that the gauge flux on all neighboring plaquettes vanish.
-This does not change the universal physics of our Hamiltonian, but turns out to be essential for ensuring the absence of a sign problem.
+The Hamiltonian is specified by an inhomogeneous 3-cocycle $\omega$ and has two terms: \begin{itemize} \item An operator $B_p$ on each plaquette that energetically imposes flatness of the gauge field. \item An operator $A_v^{g}$ for each vertex $v$ and group element $g$, which acts on all neighboring edges with $g$ and attaches a phase determined by the cocycle $\omega$.
+The precise phase factor is defined in Appendix~\ref{app:tqd}. \end{itemize} Analogous to~\cite{levin2012} and in the previous section, we dress $A_v^{g}$ with a projector which ensures all neighboring plaquettes are flux-free.
+Consider a generic term in the QMC expansion of Eq.~\ref{eq:sse}.
+Since the $B_p$ operators are diagonal in the computational basis, they do not modify the sign structure of the SSE, and it suffices to analyze strings of $A_v^g$.
+By construction, operators on different vertices commute and on the same vertex obey $A^g_{v} A^h_v = A^{g h }_v$.
+Thus, any string reduces to one operator per site, $\bra{a} \prod_j A^{g_j}_j \ket{a}$.
+This contains the possibility of no operator acting on a site, which we represent by $g_j = 1$.